 Alcohol and Smoking

-Combining smoking with alcohol increases the risk of getting oral cancer even further.
-Tobacco is highly carcinogenic, and alcohol makes the mouth more absorbent, which allows these carcinogens to enter the body.
+Combining smoking with alcohol increases the risk of getting oral cancer even further.6 Tobacco is highly carcinogenic, and alcohol may make the mouth more absorbent, which allows these carcinogens to enter the body.

-Professor Graham Ogden, a mouth cancer specialist, highlights the danger of drinking and smoking by pointing out that: “A pack of cigarettes a day increases your risk of developing oral cancer but smoking a pack a day with drinking consistently above the recommended limits for alcohol greatly increases your risk for contracting oral cancer.”
+Professor Graham Ogden, a mouth cancer specialist, highlights the danger of drinking and smoking by pointing out that: “A pack of cigarettes a day increases your risk of developing oral cancer but smoking a pack a day with drinking consistently above the low risk drinking guidelines for alcohol greatly increases your risk for contracting oral cancer.”

 Other than alcohol and smoking there are other risk factors for oral cancer.